-A Unique Selling Proposition, or USP, is a statement that’s designed to make a product, company or person stand out from the competition.
+A Unique Selling Proposition is a statement that helps you stand out from the competition.
+They can be designed for any product, company or person.
 Defining your USP is helpful in selling situations for two major reasons.
 First, if you don’t know what makes your product or company unique and better than its competitors, you’ll have a tough time giving your customers a reason to buy it over those competitors.
 And second, a USP gives your prospects a clear-cut rationale for doing business with you.

 The best USP for your specific situation isn’t always obvious.
-Charles Revson, the founder of Revlon, famously said that “We sell hope, not makeup.”
-When deciding on your USP you must think about what your customers stand to gain from your product or service, and base your USP around that.
+Charles Revson, the founder of Revlon, created one of the best unique selling propositions for cosmetics when he famously said that “We sell hope, not makeup.”
+When deciding on your USP you must think about what your customers stand to gain from your product or service and base your USP around that.
 The whole point of a USP is to give a benefit, not describe a feature.